-The IHS transformation approximates log values at high values of spending but remains defined at zero (Burbidge, Magee, and Robb (1988)).
+We transform expenditure using the inverse hyperbolic sine transformation rather than the log, as a significant fraction of households has zero investment spending.
+The IHS transformation approximates log values at high values of spending, but remains defined at zero (Burbidge, Magee, and Robb (1988)).

-One concern about directly estimating equation (21) is that leverage (portfolio choice) is a choice variable and so endogenous.
-The conventional approach to estimating leverage effects is to use individuals' once-lagged leverage (uninstrumented), but this is unlikely to be adequate with a choice variable.
+One concern about directly estimating equation (20) is that leverage (portfolio choice) is a choice variable and so endogenous.
+The conventional approach to estimating leverage effects is to use individuals' once-lagged leverage (uninstrumented), but this is unlikely to be adequate when lagged leverage is a choice of forward looking households.
 As we document below, once-lagged leverage is correlated with gross house values and income from non-housing assets.
 In order for our empirical application to identify the effects of independently varying leverage, these other variables ought to be held constant.

 A second issue concerns data availability.
 Long-running surveys that contain balance sheet data on wealth and leverage rarely contain comprehensive spending measures.
 A panel survey is also required in order to know the consumer's lagged leverage position $\omega{i,t-1}$.
 Previous studies have addressed this problem by either using available proxies for spending (such as borrowing, Mian and Sufi (2011)), subsets of spending that are observed (e.g. Lehnert (2004)) or measures backed out from the consumer's budget constraint (using the difference between observed income and wealth changes, as in Cooper (2013)).
-These approaches do not decompose total spending into consumption spending and investment spending.15 Using total spending may lead to the misinterpretation of an investment spending response as being a consumption response.
-Distinguishing between the two is crucial for testing the importance of the borrow-to-invest channel.
+These approaches do not decompose total spending into consumption spending and investment spending.
+Using total spending may lead to the misinterpretation of an investment spending response as being a consumption response.
+Distinguishing between the two is crucial for testing the importance of the borrow-to-invest motive.

-For these reasons, in the UK we use a two-sample IV approach (Angrist & Krueger, 1992) to combine spending data in the LCFS with data on leverage in the BHPS.
+For these reasons, in the UK, we use a two-sample IV approach (Angrist & Krueger, 1992) to combine spending data in the LCFS with data on leverage in the BHPS.
 This approach allows us to simultaneously impute and instrument for leverage in our (cross-sectional) UK expenditure dataset using balance sheet data taken from the BHPS.
 The instrument we use is the credit conditions households faced at the time they moved into their current residences.
-In theory, the use of this instrument requires financial frictions or transaction costs, of the kind we discussed in Section 2, that prevent households
+In theory, the use of this instrument requires financial frictions or transaction costs, of the kind we discussed in Section 2, that prevent households from reaching their optimal leverage for some time after they move.
+We discuss the strength and validity of our instrument further below.
+We provide additional details on the implementation of our approach in Appendix C.